The Bartered Bride

 Premiere: 22 and 24 April 2021 at the National Theatre

 For over 150 years, The Bartered Bride has occupied the top position among Czech operas.
-Said to be now part of the Czech DNA, its popularity even eclipses that of Bedřich Smetana, its creator.
-Yet at the time when it came into being, in the 1870s, The Bartered Bride was a rather audacious experiment.
+Said to be now part of the Czech DNA, its popularity eclipses that of any other feted Bedřich Smetana opera.
+Yet at the time when it came into being, in the 1860s, The Bartered Bride was a rather audacious experiment.

 National Theatre Chorus

 National Theatre Orchestra

 Smetana and the librettist Karel Sabina masterfully mocked all those who expected the “national opera” to be an idyllic picture of the Czech countryside, with its inhabitants being virtuous and governed by high morals.
 The Bartered Bride is thus far more humorous than “national”.
 Nonetheless, its humour is precisely of the type Czechs so love, and hence Smetana’s opera, abounding in irony, scathing, occasionally even cynical, wit, as well as tenderness and simple joie de vivre, has ultimately become “national” in the best sense of the word ...